Celebrate the Holidays and National Brownie Day with these gooey, minty Peppermint Brownies

 - Crushed candy canes

-- Once you’ve gathered your ingredients, preheat your oven to 350° F, then line an 8″x8″ baking pan (or 9″x9″ for slightly thinner brownies) with parchment paper and lightly grease it.
+- Once you’ve gathered your ingredients, preheat your oven to 350° F, then line an 8″x8″ baking pan (or 9″x9″ for slightly thinner brownies) with parchment paper and lightly

 - Combine the flour, salt and cocoa powder in a medium bowl and whisk until thoroughly mixed.

 - In a large glass bowl, melt the butter and 6 oz of dark chocolate.
 You can do this in the microwave or by double-boiling.
 Pro tip: when double-boiling, always use a glass bowl to avoid hotspots where the bowl meets the edge of the lower pot.
 Stir until both are completely melted and the mixture is smooth.